maplefrancake/credit-risk-classification/Credit_Risk/report-template.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

+For this challenge, I created two models with different method to classify loans as either healthy or high risk.
+The financial information driving these models were on lending data, which included data such as:
+  * Loan size
+  * Interest rate
+  * Debt-to-income ratio
+  * and more...

+The models were attempting to predict the 'loan status' of each loan, which means whether it was healthy or a high-risk loan.
+As part of the analysis, I split up the given data into training and test sets, fit a logistic regression model with the training set, predicted the outcomes for the test points, and compared these predictions to the actual loan status.
+For the second model, I used a random oversampling method to resample the data to have an equal number of healthy and high risk loans used to train the model.
+I worked through the same steps and compared how well this model did to the first first one.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.